€44*

 1 We recommend our clients to present themselves at check-in 45 minutes before the train’s departure.

 An alternative train service will be put in place depending on the available staff.
-The detailed schedule for every day will be available on www.sncb.be the day before (details for Saturday 21 February will be available on Friday 21 February in the morning).
+The detailed schedule for every day will be available 48h ahead on www.belgiantrain.be.

 Please take alternative service into account if you are travelling on our cross-border local trains to/from Lille, Maubeuge, Luxembourg, Roosendaal, Maastricht or Aachen or if you need to take a local connection in Belgium before or after your international journey.